Tag Archives: Equity Research

 Data Processing and Analysis

-Quantitative tools have now been routinely used to extract enormous amounts of data from several financial sources.
+Analysts now routinely use quantitative tools to extract enormous amounts of data from various financial sources.
 To evaluate financial instruments, investment banks create equilibrium models; mutual funds use time series to identify risks in their portfolios, and hedge funds attempt to glean cues and statistical arbitrage through noisy market data.
-Quantitative finance’s ascent in the last decade is focused on creating computer systems that allow for the processing of enormous datasets.
+Over the last decade, quantitative finance has focused on creating computer systems that process enormous datasets.
 More quantitative finance research has shifted towards the microstructures of capital markets as even more data exists at a higher frequency.
-Data processing methods and quantitative frameworks are painstakingly constructed to efficiently extract information on financial data.
+Experts painstakingly construct data processing methods and quantitative frameworks to efficiently extract information from financial data.

 Commodities Performance Tracking and Analysis